 FACA requires timely notice (generally 15 calendar days notice) of each Committee meeting, to be published in the Federal Register to inform the public of the time, place and agenda of each meeting.
 Committee meeting notices will appear in the Federal Register, Gateway's Facebook page, National Park Service (NPS) press releases and this website.

 FACA requires the Committee to hold public meetings.
 Interested persons may attend meetings, appear before the Committee to make public comment at specific times and to submit written statements with the Committee, subject to regulations.
 Written statements become part of the public record and can be posted online.
-They may be submitted to:
+They may be sent via email or mailed to:

 Fort Hancock 21st Century Advisory Committee Gateway National Recreation Area c/o Office of Business Services 210 New York Avenue Staten Island, New York 10305